Young Dolph murder suspect releases song ‘No Statements’ from jail

 These are harsh words as Young Dolph’s family, friends, and fans continue to process his killing and search for answers.

-Nexstar’s WREG asked rappers PaperRoute Woo and Snupe Bandz, two of Young Dolph’s Paper Route Empire, about Johnson’s song.
+Nexstar’s WREG asked rappers PaperRoute Woo and Snupe Bandz, two of Young Dolph’s Paper Route Empire artists, about Johnson’s song.

 “It seem like somebody giving up some statements.
 It can’t be no statements.
 Somebody constantly getting pulled in so somebody giving some statements up,” said PaperRoute Woo.